Prepare, Apply, & Get Hired

 • Eye Contact– If you happen to look away while listening, it displays to the interviewer a lack of interest and a short attention span.
 Maintaining eye contact while speaking shows confidence in what you are saying.

 • Facial Expressions – Facial expressions are very important non-verbal cues.
-Something such as a smile can tell the interviewer that you are a happy person and interested in opportunities offered by the company.
+Something such as a smile can tell the interviewer you are a happy person and interested in opportunities offered by the company.

 • Posture – When you are standing, stand up straight.
 When you are seated, sit at the front edge of the chair, leaning forward slightly.